LeafCoders/rosette/doc/Production.md

 - `baseUrl` - Must be a public accessible url to the Rosette application
 - `jwtSecretToken` - A secret token for JWT authentication.
 Must be at least 10 characters long
 - `defaultMailFrom` - Mail sent from Rosette will have this address in the from field
+- `adminMailTo` - Mail address to administrator.
+Help request will be sent to this address.
 - `uploadsPath` - Folder where all uploads will be stored

 Read more about the configuration properties in https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html